ksatirli/terraform-github-repository/README.md

 ### For `github_repository` resources

-- Resources that are created with the `template` option enabled will be re-created (that is: _destroyed_, then created again) when the `template` stub is removed.
+- Resources that are created with the `template` option enabled will be re-created (that is: _destroyed_, then created again) when the `template` stub is removed

-- Resources that are archived using the `archive` option cannot be unarchived, as the GitHub API does not currently support this.
+- Resources that are archived using the `archive` option cannot be unarchived, as the GitHub API does not currently support this

 ### For `github_repository_deploy_key` resources